sccn/sccn.github.io/Graveyard/common_baseline.md

-experimental conditions have been stored for 10 subjects in EEGLAB dataset files named *subj\[1:10\]data\[1:3\].set* in directory */home/user/eeglab*, and that the three datasets for each subject contain the same ICA weights, the following Matlab code would plot the ICA component-1 ERSPs for the three conditions using a common spectral baseline for each of the 10 subjects:
+experimental conditions have been stored for 10 subjects in EEGLAB dataset files named *subj\[1:10\]data\[1:3\].set* in directory */home/user/eeglab*, and that the three datasets for each subject contain the same ICA weights, the following MATLAB code would plot the ICA component-1 ERSPs for the three conditions using a common spectral baseline for each of the 10 subjects: